Worries, fears and anxieties can affect us all differently. People who experience anxiety problems often want to know why anxiety why me?

 Research tells us that there are 3 main factors that anxiety related problems can be linked to;

 • Environment, level of life stress and available support.

 • Psychological coping style.

-A protective factor in making stressful environments easier to cope with is the amount of social support available.
-Our vulnerability to anxiety decreases with the amount of time others can support us.
+Above all, our vulnerability to anxiety decreases with the amount of time that others give to support us.
 This makes talking to people around us in times of stress, particularly important.

 ‘I always imagine the worst-case scenario’

 Those who seem more vulnerable to anxiety and worry problems often cope with life problems by expecting the worst.

 Consequently, some people feel that this strategy will help them deal with problems because they have prepared for the worst therefore anything else will be a better outcome.

 Walking around catastrophizing means that you become somebody who assumes the world is a negative place and this may lead to feeling that life is a constant struggle.

 A result, research has shown that anxiety can run in families.
 For example, a mother who in her earlier life had been bitten by a dog, may now be afraid of dogs.